sullypalaia/robotic-autonomy/ros2/team-logs/Reading-checklist.md

 - Copy this file into a file named `group-{i}.md`
 - Fill this form appropriately
 - Commit and push the information into your forked repo
-- Make a pull request
+- Make a pull request (Do this only once, at the end of the day right before 4PM meeting)

 ---